nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 1. When the background goroutine appends new data to the shared buffer, it calls `cond.Broadcast()`, notifying any waiting subscribers so they can read the new data.

 #### Cleaning up
-1. When the `Job` process exits, the stdout and stderr pipes will close.
+1. When the `Job` process exits, the os.Pipe will be closed.
 1. The `OutputManager` will detect an `io.EOF` and exit its read loop.
 1. Once subscribers have read all available data, they will read the `io.EOF` and exit.